-Involuntary commitment of lowans for substance abuse and mental illness is increasing in lowa.
+Involuntary commitment of Iowans for substance abuse and mental illness is increasing in Iowa.
 Law enforcement, courts and hospitals are struggling to manage this growing problem.
-While the demand for long-term mental health beds has leveled or decreased, the need for evaluation, transitional and/or detoxification beds is on the rise.
+The need for mental health placements has been a critical issue in Iowa for many years incluiding the need for evaluation, transitional and detoxification beds.
 Court-ordered release of committed patients without law enforcement notification directly impacts public safety.
 Also, transporting and awaiting admittance for individuals being involuntarily committed takes law officers away from other public safety duties in the county.
-ISAC supports efforts to bring various stakeholders together to revamp lowa's commitment law to address these and other issues.
+ISAC supports efforts to bring various stakeholders together to revamp Iowa's commitment law to address these and other issues.